creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 ## Synthetic dataset

-* a synthetic dataset of 100,000 human brain images was generated and made publicly available together with the conditioning information
+* A synthetic dataset of 100,000 human brain images was generated and made publicly available together with the conditioning information

 &nbsp;